quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 I hope this guide to give readers understanding of what they're doing.
 Knowledge acquired here can be then used to fix different boards and devices.
 All digital devices are very similar in how they work.

 This guide was made with help from [USER=119969]@oemgpsnav[/USER].
-It is also a result of previous cooperation with [URL='https://github.com/mefistotelis']Mefistotelis from the OGs group[/URL].
-The [URL='https://github.com/o-gs/dji-firmware-tools/wiki']OGs wiki[/URL] is referenced heavily in this article and was the primary source of information for it (I did contributed to that wiki a bit as well).
+It is also a result of previous cooperation with [Mefistotelis from the OGs group](https://github.com/mefistotelis).
+The [OGs wiki](https://github.com/o-gs/dji-firmware-tools/wiki) is referenced heavily in this article and was the primary source of information for it (I did contributed to that wiki a bit as well).

-[SIZE=6]Problem statement[/SIZE]
+## Problem statement

 This instruction concerns the following DJI Remote Controllers:
-- Phantom 3 Pro/Advanced, the first release version, GL300a (the "a" at end is important)
+* Phantom 3 Pro/Advanced, the first release version, GL300a (the "a" at end is important)
-- Phantom 3 Pro/Advanced, any version if you have HDMI output on your RC (HMDI output board in an upgrade compatible with all GL300 RCs)
+* Phantom 3 Pro/Advanced, any version if you have HDMI output on your RC (HMDI output board in an upgrade compatible with all GL300 RCs)
-- Phantom 4 Standard, if you have HDMI output on your RC (I don't really know if it applies to other versions on Phantom 4)
+* Phantom 4 Standard, if you have HDMI output on your RC (I don't really know if it applies to other versions on Phantom 4)
-- Inspire 1 RC (GL658A)
+* Inspire 1 RC (GL658A)

 The instruction shows how to diagnose and solve the following issue:
 After connecting Mobile Device to the drone via USB-to-microUSB cable, the mobile device does not react on the connection.
 Mobile device does not find/recognize the RC.